 Toledo, Cincinnati & St. Louis Railroad

-In Jackson County, the railroad followed Pigeon Creek from Vinton County to Byer, and arrived at Coalton from the northwest.3 At Coalton, the railroad overlapped with the Springfield, Jackson and Pomeroy Railroad, which later became part of the DT&I.
+In Jackson County, the D&SE followed Pigeon Creek from Vinton County to Byer, and arrived at Coalton from the northwest.3 At Coalton, the railroad overlapped with the Springfield, Jackson and Pomeroy Railroad (SJ&P), which later became part of the DT&I.

-The D&SE opened up the town to the coalfields north and northwest of the city, which spurred the development of additional coal mines in the region.
+The D&SE opened up the Coalton to the coalfields north and northwest of the city.
 The first mines along the route opened in the vicinity of Glen Neil, with spurs going to the east and west of the railroad.3 At the northern edge of Coalton was one of the most famous mines in the region.
-Known as the Patterson Mine, it was owned by the Southern Ohio Coal and Iron Company – also known as the S.O.C.&I. mine, or “Sock-In-Eye.”
-John Patterson used the world’s first cash register at the Patterson mine’s company store, and led to the founding of the National Cash Register Co. in Dayton.
+Known as the Patterson Mine, it was owned by the Southern Ohio Coal and Iron Company – also known as the S.O.C.&I. mine or “Sock-In-Eye.”
+John Patterson used the world’s first cash register at the Patterson mine’s company store, leading to the founding of the National Cash Register Company in Dayton.
 In 1893, the Superior Coal Company purchased the mine and enlarged it, becoming the biggest underground mine in the county.3

 South to Ironton

-- Tunnel #1 at Hoadley was brick lined.
+- Tunnel No. 1 at Hoadley, brick lined.

-- Tunnel #2 at Hoadley was 693 feet long with a rock interior and timber portals, and partially concrete lined in 1916.
+- Tunnel No. 2 at Hoadley, 693 feet long with a rock interior and timber portals, which was partially concrete lined in 1916.

-- Tunnel #3 at Tar Kiln Run east of Dean, which has collapsed.
+- Tunnel No. 3 at Tar Kiln Run east of Dean.

-- Tunnel #4 at Royersville, which was operated by the Iron Railroad, later part of the Detroit, Toledo and Ironton Railroad (DT&I).
-This tunnel is unlined.
+- Tunnel No. 4 at Royersville, which was operated by the Iron Railroad, later part of the Detroit, Toledo and Ironton Railroad (DT&I).

-The CH&D Buckeye Branch left Wellston traveling southeast, following Little Raccoon Creek for several miles where it split into two branches at Downard.2 The southern fork went through the vicinity of the Buckeye Furnace, while the northern branch traveled along Rich Run.
-The line was dismantled from the former Stone Wall Jackson Mine to #17 on the Buckeye Branch on February 23, 1942.1 The remainder of the Buckeye Branch from McNally Pittsburg to #17 was abandoned on February 2, 1969.
+The CH&D Buckeye Branch left Wellston traveling southeast, following Little Raccoon Creek for several miles where it split into two branches at Downard.2 The southern fork went through the vicinity of the Buckeye Furnace, while the northern fork traveled along Rich Run.
+The line was dismantled from the former Stone Wall Jackson Mine to No. 17 on the Buckeye Branch on February 23, 1942.1 The remainder of the Buckeye Branch from McNally Pittsburg to No. 17 was abandoned on February 2, 1969.